yuwei2010/PocketFlow/README.md

 ## Why Mini LLM Flow?

-In the future, **LLM apps will be developed by LLMs**: users specify requirements, and LLMs design, build, and maintain on their own.
-Current LLMs:
+Mini LLM Flow is designed to **be the framework used by LLM assistants**.
+In the future, LLM app development will be heavily **LLM-assisted**: Users specify requirements, and LLM assistants design, build, and maintain themselves.
+Current LLM assistants:

-1. **👍 Shine at Low-level Implementation**:
+1. **👍 Shine at Low-level Implementation**
-With proper docs, LLMs can handle APIs, tools, chunking, prompt wrapping, etc.
-These are hard to maintain and optimize for a general-purpose framework.
+LLMs excel at APIs, tools, chunking, prompting, etc. These don't belong in a general-purpose framework; they're too specialized to maintain and optimize.

-2. **👎 Struggle with High-level Paradigms**:
+2. **👎 Struggle with High-level Paradigms**
-Paradigms like MapReduce, task decomposition, and agents are powerful for development.
+Paradigms like MapReduce, task decomposition, and agents are powerful.
 However, designing these elegantly remains challenging for LLMs.

+The ideal framework for LLM assistants should:
-To enable LLMs to develop LLM app, a framework should (1) remove specialized low-level implementations, and (2) keep high-level paradigms to program against.
+(1) Remove specialized low-level implementations.
+(2) Keep high-level paradigms to program against.
-Hence, I built this framework that lets LLMs focus on what matters.
-It turns out 100 lines is all you need.
+Hence, I built this minimal (100-line) framework so LLMs can focus on what matters.

+Mini LLM Flow is also a great learning resource, as many frameworks abstract too much away.

 <div align="center">
   <img src="/assets/minillmflow.jpg" width="400"/>